alzulas/Lab3_tacos/README.md

 Do not commit compiled code.

 Stuff left
--ls and lls are only broken for current directory
+-ls and lls need to print to client
 -cat needs to print to client
 -get
 -put